ada-nai/nft-tweets-analysis/README.md

 6) References and Acknowledgements

 ## Overview
-  NFTs are a relatively new concept and have been making headlines for the related events happening in the space.
+  [Non-Fungible Tokens (NFTs)](https://en.wikipedia.org/wiki/Non-fungible_token) are a relatively new concept and have been making headlines for the related events happening in the space.
 This project aims to capture the trend of NFTs by using available data and tries to answer a few questions that helps understand how far NFTs have come.

   This analysis report covers the steps performed for various stages of the analysis and also presents insights including visualizations and understanding sentiment of the masses.